dosyago/sirdb/README.md

 - [dBASE](https://en.wikipedia.org/wiki/DBase) - old school.
 One of the first DB, it's `.dbf` file format is mostly text-based.

-## Example of database files and diffs
+# example of database files and diffs

 A sample directory structure:
 ```text